klerickson/SNPcalling/README.md

 Last updated June 16, 2022.

-## 1. Setup programs and directory structure
+## 1. Setup directory structure

 #### 1a.
-Set a path to vcftools
-    cd ~
-    nano .zshrc
-    #scroll to the bottom of the file and add the lines:
-    export PATH=”/path/to/vcftools/bin”

-#### 1b.
 Create directory structure

     mkdir snp_calling
     cd snp_calling
     mkdir reads

-#### 1c.
+#### 1b.
 For each sample you wish to call SNPs from, copy the cleaned reads from the phyluce tutorial one into your reads folder.

-	  cp -r /path/to/clean-fastq/sample-name /.../snp_calling/reads
+	  cp -r /path/to/clean-fastq/sample-name /.../snp_calling/reads #change this line to match path to your reads, replace ... with sample name

 ## 2. Set a reference individual

 #### 2a.
 Choose reference individual by finding the sample with the most unique UCE contigs, which can be found by looking at the log files created when running phyluce.

-    less /path/to/phyluce_assembly_match_contigs_to_probes.log
+    less /path/to/phyluce_assembly_match_contigs_to_probes.log #change path to match path to log file

 #### 2b.
 Make a reference file named ``ref.conf`` which includes the following two lines

+    cd snpcalling
     [ref]
     #type your reference sample name here

 #### 2c.
 Create a fasta of all the UCE loci found in your reference using phyluce programs

     phyluce_assembly_get_match_counts \
-      --locus-db /path/to/uce-search-results/probe.matches.sqlite \
-    	--taxon-list-config ref.conf \
+      	--locus-db /path/to/uce-search-results/probe.matches.sqlite \ #change this line to match path to your contigs --taxon-list-config ref.conf \
     	--taxon-group ref \
     	--output ref-ONLY.conf

     phyluce_assembly_get_fastas_from_match_counts \
-       --contigs /path/to/spades-assemblies/contigs \
-      ---locus-db /path/to/uce-search-results/probe.matches.sqlite \
-      --match-count-output ref-ONLY.conf \
+      --contigs /path/to/spades-assemblies/contigs \ #change this line to match path to your contigs --locus-db /path/to/uce-search-results/probe.matches.sqlite \ #change this line to match path to your probe matches --match-count-output ref-ONLY.conf \
       --output ref-ONLY-UCE.fasta